Maldives opposition says blocked from entering parliament for impeachment vote

 The opposition is trying to unseat Speaker Abdulla Maseeh Mohamed, an ally of President Abdulla Yameen, for blocking its requests to summon government officials accused of corruption.

-The soldiers and police surrounded the parliament building and stopped 30 opposition legislators from entering the premises, opposition MP Hassan Latheef told Reuters by telephone from Male.
+The soldiers and police surrounded the parliament building and stopped 30 opposition legislators from entering the premises, the chairperson of the main opposition Maldivian Democratic Party Hassan Latheef told Reuters by telephone from Male.

 "We were dragged, pepper sprayed, and teargassed by the police and brutally stopped from entering the parliament," Latheef said.